-The World Justice Project® (WJP) is an independent, multidisciplinary organization working create knowledge, build awareness, and stimulate action to advance the rule of law worldwide.
+The World Justice Project® (WJP) is an independent, multidisciplinary organization working to create knowledge, build awareness, and stimulate action to advance the rule of law worldwide.

 Effective rule of law reduces corruption, combats poverty and disease, and protects people from injustices large and small.
 It is the foundation for communities of justice, opportunity, and peace—underpinning development, accountable government, and respect for fundamental rights.

 Traditionally, the rule of law has been viewed as the domain of lawyers and judges.
 But everyday issues of safety, rights, justice, and governance affect us all; everyone is a stakeholder in the rule of law.
 Based on this, WJP pursues a multidisciplinary approach to advancing the rule of law.

 Founded by William H. Neukom in 2006 as a presidential initiative of the American Bar Association (ABA), and with the initial support of 21 other strategic partners, the World Justice Project transitioned into an independent 501(c)(3) non-profit organization in 2009.
 Its offices are located in Washington DC, Seattle, Singapore, and Mexico City.